settings icon

 Although Jehoshaphat started his reign by removing the idolatrous high places, at the end of his reign, there were still high places that had not been taken away (1 Kings 22 and 2 Chronicles 20).
 Jehoshaphat started well, but his diligence flagged, and the idol-worship returned.
 First Kings 22:41–50 and 2 Chronicles 20:35–37 record a joint ship-building venture that Jehoshaphat attempted with the wicked king Ahaziah of Israel.
 Jehoshaphat, who had already been chastised for an alliance with Ahab, is once again confronted by a prophet with a warning.
 It seems that Jehoshaphat heeded the warning and did not allow Ahaziah’s men to sail with the Judeans, but the judgment still came to pass: the fleet was wrecked, and Jehoshaphat’s foolish investment with Ahaziah proved futile.

 Jehoshaphat is still considered a good and godly king, but his reign ended rather badly.
 He kept trying to build an alliance with Israel, even though the kings of Israel were obviously wicked.
 Jehoshaphat worshiped the Lord and led his people in seeking the Lord, but the hearts of the people were never fully changed.
 They reverted to pagan practices.
 King Jehoshaphat was unable to pass his faith on to his son Jehoram who reigned after him.
-Jehoram started by killing all of his brothers, and he then made an alliance with Israel by marrying the daughter of Ahab (2 Chronicles 21:4–6).
+Jehoram started by killing all of his brothers, and then he married the daughter of Ahab (2 Chronicles 21:4–6).

 Return to: